 It's a simple, but huge, decision you have to make about your novel or creative non-fiction, right at the beginning: will your main narrative tense be past tense, or present tense?
 And what, if anything, will you use the other one for?
 It is always possible to change your mind later, but doing so is somewhere between a flaming nuisance and a nightmare, so it's well worth thinking hard about the pros and cons of both.

 Ages ago I blogged my first thoughts about past vs. present tense, and I haven't changed very much of my mind, but that was before I was pointed towards David Jauss's brilliant essay, "Remembrance of Things Present" in his marvellous book, On Writing Fiction: rethinking conventional wisdom about the craft.
-His reasoning is so cogent that I've based these thoughts on his much more fully-developed exploration, and I can't recommend the book highly enough.
+His intuitions are so perceptive, and his reasoning is so cogent, that I've based these thoughts on his much more fully-developed exploration, and I can't recommend the book highly enough.

 But the fact that the essay argues against the "conventional wisdom" that present tense is "better", tells you a lot about what's been going on in the literary-creative-writing world, and so before I break down the pros and cons of both I want to have a think about that.
 After several centuries - even millenia - when stories were told in past tense, as something which has already happened (even if they're fiction, and never happened at all), in some quarters present tense seems to have become the norm.

 Present tense has always been available, and been used, from the first prose fictions to the modernists, as an occasional technique for specific effects.
 But now a generation of writers who've grown up with film, and the influence of scriptwriting-teaching on prose-narrative-teaching, are using present tense as their default.
 The thing is, though, that film can't narrate: it can only build narrative by a sequence of in-the-present images of action.
-The only way to convey that this "now" happened before or after the main "now" of the story is to inform you of that fact (fuzzy edges, a date, an implication or statement, a voiceover), and then switch to images of what happens/ed.
+The only way to convey that this "now" happened before or after the main "now" of the story is to inform you of that fact (with one of relatively few, relatively crude conventions: fuzzy edges, a date, an implication or statement, a voiceover), and then switch to images of what happens/ed.

 There's no equivalent in film of "I had been walking along the path for an hour when I realised I was lost; now I have been walking for three hours more, freezing to death, and I shall be so late for supper that when I get home my wife will have put my dinner into the dog."
 To show the eight different tenses in that perfectly ordinary sentence, in a movie, you'd have to edit together a whole slew of present moments, and pray the viewers read the relationship between those events both in time and certainty (his wife might have eaten his dinner herself) as you want them to.